-In 2011 the Space Coordination Office commissioned a study by Futron Corporation (Futron) to assess the relative sophistication, development, and efficacy of Australia as a user of space products and services.
+In 2011 the Department of Industry and Science commissioned a study by Futron Corporation (Futron) to assess the relative sophistication, development, and efficacy of Australia as a user of space products and services.
 Futron developed a benchmarking model to evaluate Australia’s effectiveness as a space user in five distinct application areas relevant to the Australian Government, enterprise, and society.
 This performance was then compared to seven comparator nations selected due to their similarities with Australia in economic development, geopolitical heritage, or space investment.

 The study addressed two overarching questions:

 - how effective is Australia currently as a user of space?

 - how can Australia improve as a space user relative to its peers?